Why Everything They Taught You About “SXO” is Wrong

 SXO is about understanding where your audience goes to seek answers and ensuring your content meets them there.
 This involves a deep understanding of user behavior and preferences across different platforms.
 It’s not enough to have a well-optimized website; your brand needs to be visible and engaging wherever your potential customers are searching.

 For example, younger audiences might prefer finding product recommendations on TikTok or Instagram.
 Professionals might seek answers in industry-specific forums or LinkedIn.
 Shoppers often go straight to Amazon to read reviews before making a purchase.
-And increasingly, people are using AI assistants like Siri, Alexa, or Google Assistant to find quick answers.
+And increasingly, people are using AI such as ChatGPT, Gemini or Perplexity to find quick answers.
 SXO ensures that your content is optimized for discovery across all these touchpoints.

 The Practical Challenges of Merging SEO and UX